 After shareholders and directors have signed all of the required documents, company registration should be applied for in the Businesses and Vehicles Registry.
 The registration process usually takes five working days.

 - 10.Is it necessary for Macao registered company to have the annual accounts prepared and su bmitted by chartered accountants?

 In the case of limited liability companies by shares with appropriate accounting records, those with a registered capital exceeding MOP1million, or those with an average taxable profit of up to MOP500,000 or above over the previous 3 years, should have their taxation procedures audited by registered accountants or auditors.
 Otherwise, Macao legislation does not require companies to have their annual accounts prepared or submitted by a chartered accountant.

 - 11.On becoming shareholders or directors of a Macao registered company, are Non-Macao residents au tomatically eligible to work in Macao?

-In accordance with Despatch 12/GM/88 on 1 February and Despatch 49/GM/88 on 15 May under Macao SAR laws, non-Macao residents who would like to work in Macao should lodge their application for a work permit to the Human Resources department of their employer, which must be a registered company.
-The application should be submitted in person by the employer or representative to the Labour Affairs Bureau at Avenida do Dr. Rodrigo Rodrigues, No. 614A~640, Long Cheng Building, Floor 9, Macao.
-After the application has been assessed and approved, the overseas employees should then proceed to Immigration Department to apply for a non-resident worker ID card before they are able to legally work in Macao.
+In accordance with Despatch 12/GM/88 on 1 February and Despatch 49/GM/88 on 15 May under Macao SAR laws, non-Macao residents who would like to work in Macao should lodge their application for a work permit to the Labour Affairs Bureau of their employer, which must be a registered company.
+The application should be submitted in person by the employer or representative to the Labour Affairs Bureau, Non-resident Workers Employment Department at Avenida do Dr. Rodrigo Rodrigues, No. 614A~640, Long Cheng Building, Floor 9, Macao.
+After the application has been assessed and approved, the overseas employees should then proceed to Immigration Department to apply for a “Non-resident Worker’s Identification Card” card before they are able to legally work in Macao.